THE EXECUTIVE COMMITTEE OF THE GRADUATE STUDIES PROGRAM

-THE EXECUTIVE COMMITTEE OF THE GRADUATE STUDIES PROGRAM

-THE EXECUTIVE COMMITTEE OF THE GRADUATE STUDIES PROGRAM oversees all graduate level educational matters including preparation of the curriculum, designation of instructional time for all programs, making rules and regulations affecting all matters that may be properly referred to as the academic affairs of the Graduate Studies Program.
+The Executive Committee oversees all graduate level educational matters including preparation of the curriculum, designation of instructional time for all programs, making rules and regulations affecting all matters that may be properly referred to as the academic affairs of the Graduate Studies Program.
 With the exception of admissions decisions, all actions from the standing committees must be reviewed and approved by the Executive Committee.
 This governing body is responsible to the Academic Governing Council of Albany Medical College, which is chaired by the Dean of the Albany Medical College.

 The Vice Dean for Academic Administration is the Chair of the Executive Committee.
-The voting membership consists of one Director from each of the Interdisciplinary Research Centers and the Clinical Science Masters Programs, the Assistant Dean for Graduate Studies, (represents the Graduate Studies Operating Committee), the President of the Graduate Student Organization and the Chair of the Curriculum Committee.
+The voting membership consists of the Director of each of the seven Graduate Centers, the Associate Dean for Graduate Studies, the Chair of the Curriculum Committee, and the President of the Graduate Student Organization.